-The overarching goal is to collaboratively develop a comprehensive agricultural rescue program.
-The program will consist of Ohio Fire Academy curriculum, and professional training for first responders, as well as OSU Ag Safety Grain Handling Awareness curriculum for outreach education and awareness for farmers and agricultural industries.
+The overarching goal was to develop a comprehensive agricultural rescue program.
+The program consists of Ohio Fire Academy curriculum, and professional training for first responders, as well as OSU Ag Safety Grain Handling Awareness curriculum for outreach education and awareness for farmers and agricultural industries.

 The significance of agricultural rescue training and education opportunities in Ohio is based on professional firefighter capacities relative to the agricultural land use area they serve.
-As of October 2011, there were a total of 42,437 firefighters in Ohio.
-Of this total, 35% are Volunteer, 10% are Level 1, and 55% are Level 2.
 According to the Ohio Fire Chiefs’ Association, 80% of the fire departments in Ohio rely on Volunteer firefighters.

 The majority, approximately 91%, of Ohio’s land use is agricultural.
 It is comprised of cropland, forest, and pasture.
 Ohio has 74,900 farms, totaling 3,800,000 acres; the average farm size is 184 acres (http://www.development.ohio.gov/research/documents/Ohio.pdf).

 As founding sponsors, we are especially appreciative of the contributions made by the following companies.
 These companies believed in the concept, and stepped up to assist the student team to design and build the trailer.
 The state of Ohio is truly provileged to have this type of training unit available.
-Agricultural communities will benefit from their contributions for many years.
+Agricultural communities continue to benefit from their contributions.
 A sincere thank you is extended to these companies for their gift to The Ohio State University, and ultimately to rescue personnel and farm families across the state.
 In alphabetical order: